Spanish workers demand higher wages to ease inflation pinch

-MADRID -- Thousands of workers on Thursday attended a protest march in Madrid called by Spain’s major labor unions to demand higher wages to offset the higher cost of living fueled by global inflation.
+MADRID -- Thousands of Spanish workers held a protest march Thursday in Madrid called by Spain’s major labor unions to demand higher wages to offset the soaring cost of living.

-“Today, unfortunately, due to the situation we are facing, salaries don’t cover our basic necessities,” marcher Carmen Troyano, 55, said.
+“Today, unfortunately, due to the situation we are facing, salaries don’t cover our basic necessities,” said marcher Carmen Troyano, 55.

 Like other countries, Spain has seen price increases driven by rising fuel costs that Russia’s invasion of Ukraine exacerbated by causing supply reductions.
 Higher food prices in Europe have sparked protests across the continent.
 Interest rate hikes, used by monetary authorities to reduce inflation, have also driven up mortgage payments.